colinlmcdonald/salty/README.md

 ## Code Overview

 As in many (most?)
-Django applications, the core of Surfers is really the (very simple) data model.
+Django applications, the core of Salty is really the (very simple) data model.
 We have three models: `Surfer` represents individual surfers that might own 0 (just getting started!), 1, or many surfboards. `Shaper` for shapers that might have made 0+ surfboards (gotta start somewhere!) and `Surfboard` for the actual surfboards themselves.